 Book Talks and Book Events

-Our monthly meetings are typically held on the second Friday of the month in the evening.
+Our monthly meetings are typically held on the second Friday of the month, in the evening, at the Maison Fraternelle des Agents Parachutistes and sometimes on a Wednesday lunch hour at the Club Prince Albert.

 Judi Nicolay will lead our discussion of Diana Souhami's biography, Edith Cavell, which follows the life of the British nurse who became a world-renowned symbol of humanitarian courage during World War I. She moved to Brussels to lead a "ramshackle" hospital, which she transformed into a model training school for nurses.
 When WWI began in 1914,...